ThalesGroup/cva6-softcore-contest/README.md

 ```
 $ riscv32-unknown-elf-gdb sw/app/coremark.riscv
 ```
-you must use gdb of the RISC-V toolchain.
-If it is succesful, you should see:
+you must use the gdb from the RISC-V toolchain.
+If it is successful, you should see:
 ```
 GNU gdb (GDB) 9.1
 Copyright (C) 2020 Free Software Foundation, Inc.